 Though slightly lower than some of our other top picks, American Family has stable and very good financial stability ratings from Moody’s, A.M.
 Best, and Standard and Poor’s, and you have nothing to worry about when it comes to their ability to fulfill claims.
-Customer service ratings from JD Power and Consumer Reports are strong and on par with our follow up picks, GEICO and State Farm.
-American Family, GEICO, and State Farm all earned 3/5 for overall and claims ratings from JD Power, and Consumer Reports readers gave them an 89/100 score with a “Very Good” for simplicity of claims process and “Excellent” for timely payments of claims.
+Customer service ratings from JD Power and Consumer Reports are strong and on par with our follow-up pick State Farm.
+American Family and State Farm all earned 3/5 for overall and claims ratings from JD Power, and Consumer Reports readers gave them an 89/100 score with a “Very Good” for simplicity of claims process and “Excellent” for timely payments of claims.

 While American Family’s website does a lot, offering tons of educational resources, clearly outlining available coverage and discounts options, and providing a customer service live chat and FAQ section, it does fall short in one regard: you can’t get a quick quote online.
 To get a customized quote for your personal situation you’ll need to speak to an agent.
 This wasn’t a dealbreaker for us given how well it performed in other areas, but something to be aware of when you’re shopping around for premiums.